RichardZJM/K-MTP-training/research_notebook.md

 select:save-selected  preselected.cfg     #Where to store preselected configurations select:load-state  state.als     #active learning state is loaded from this file
 ```

+### Practical Active Learning Procedure
+This the general procedure that I follow to perform the active learning of an MTP to target an MTP that performs with in general solid-liquid prediction tasks.
+This includes a high-level overview although I also include practical-level notes which detail important steps and commands.

+1. Generate the initial datasets
+2. Run parallel MD simulations that are representative of the target representation regime
+3. Compile the preselected configurations
+4. Filter out the new configurations
+5. Create coresponding QE inputs and perform the DFT calculations
+6. Retrain the MTP with the expanded training dataset
+7. Repeat steps 2-6, until there are no more preselected configurations
+8. Expand the scale of the MD simulations, repeat step 2-7 until there is a sufficiently rich representation

+#### 1. Generate the initial datasets
+Using bash or an alternative scripting framework, first generate a range of 1-atom primitive cell configurations under a range of shears and triaxial strains.
+The ranges should be representative of the target configurations and the number of configurations shouldn't be to large for fear that the initial dataset makes up to large a proportion of the final training set.
+Around two dozen is probably okay.

+#### 2.

+The important steps are
+1st generate two-atom configurations (hydrostatic expansion or compression, within ~5% strain, temperatures (100K)). later we add data for high temperatures (400K, 200K)

+Using python scripts

+2nd run MD simulations with active learning mode. (check each configuration to see whether it is risky) Nothing we can do

+Setup a new state.als file using a  new command:
+/global/home/hpc5146/mlip-2/bin/mlp calc-grade pot.mtp train.cfg train.cfg out.cfg --als-filename=state.als
+This file path us tbe specified in the MTP MD config ini file

+Create multiple MD files.
+Change the input data to different strains (hydrostatic compression and expansion aro 5%) at two different temps above melt and two below
+This introduces different interactions t differnt ranges but its not too unrealistic
+Run these simulations the active learning enabled
+The risky configurations will be save in a preselected.cfg file (autogenerated for each run)

+3rd From step 2, we have a preselected.cfg file, in which every risky configuration is included.Nothing we can do

+Don't do anything (just intermeidate  step)

+4th, run a command to check whether all the configurations in preselected.cfg are necessary.
+Nothing we can do

+/global/home/hpc5146/mlip-2/bin/mlp select-add /global/home/hpc5146/Projects/K-MTP-training/phase2/mdLearning/pot.mtp train.cfg ../activeLearningDFT/preselected.cfg diff.cfg --als-filename=state.als

+We run a check.sh on the folder.
+This visits all the sister directory which hold the MD runs
+It generates a diff.cfg file which has the representative configs for each preselected run.

+(Try combined the preselected instead of creating seperate diff.cfgs ???)

+5th create DFT input files and run DFT.
+Run DFT on each of the configurations generated by the diff.cfg

+6th add DFT result into our training data set and retrain the potential.
+Run the passive training on the new set of union of the current set and the new results from the diff.cfg dft results/

 ### Preparing the first DFT calculations